 Police blamed gangs from nearby East St. Louis.
 A guy towing a U-Haul who also stopped for dinner and parked a few spaces down was also hit.
 They smashed a window out to gain entry to his vehicle and also took a computer.

 It turns out, though, that my dash cam may have captured an image of one of the thieves who looked to be casing our RV.
 A “person of interest” can be clearly seen on the dash cam peering in the front.

 Under his left arm he is carrying what may be burglary tools.
 It looks like a hammer wrapped up in a towel and some sort of device.

 Seconds before he walked out of sight, someone entered from the side and was joined by an accomplice.
-I’ve given the evidence over to police.
+I've given the evidence over to the police.
 They would like to identify and talk to the person seen here.

 Alas, because the dash cam pointed outward, we did not get an image of the thieves who were inside.
 The dash cam did record some of their audio.
 They can be heard talking nicely to Tai, who, knowing him, was probably delighted by the company.

 The inside was totally ransacked.
 Every cupboard was opened and all the contents strewn about.
 You can hear the thieves delighting over the laptops.
 “What's this,” one of them asked, followed by the sounds of things falling to the floor.